Computer history - 1977

 NASA Voyager 1 was launched into space on September 5, 1977.
 This spacecraft was the farthest human-made object in space.

 New computer products and services introduced in 1977

-The first VAX computer, the VAX-11/780, is released on October 25, 1977.
+The first VAX (virtual address extension) computer, the VAX-11/780, was released on October 25, 1977.